mwmott/personal/_posts/categories/projects/2014-09-01-Amazon-in-Europe.md

 During the last half of my internship at <span style="font-style: italic;">The Seattle Times</span>, I had the great opportunity to produce a graphic which would connect three business stories in a series.

-Working with illustrator Susan Jouflas, I produced the following interactive, learning how to use CSS and jQuery animations and connect images to videos.
-Click on one of the country-icons to see an animated video on how European countries are confronting Amazon.
+Working with illustrator Susan Jouflas, I produced the following interactive, learning how to use CSS and jQuery animations and how to connect images to videos along the way.
+Click one of the country-icons to see an animated video on how European countries are confronting Amazon.

 <div id="pym-amazon"></div>
 <script src="/assets/code/amazon-in-europe/lib/pym.js"></script>